The Many Types of Business Loans Explained

 Requirements

-Each of these different types of small-business loans has its own set of requirements and eligibility criteria, and they vary by lender.
+Each of these different small-business loans has its own set of requirements and eligibility criteria, and they vary by lender.
 If you are looking to apply for a specific type of SBA loan, you will want to visit the lender’s website to find out if you’re eligible for approval.

 Accounts Receivable Financing

-Accounts receivable financing or factoring is a fancy name used to describe selling your uncollected invoices to a third party for an advance payment.
-The third party is then responsible for making good on the invoice from the customer.
 This is not the best option out there, as you will never get the full value of your outstanding invoices, but it can be an excellent match if you’re in a pinch.
-Such loans for small businesses often work for companies that have yet to establish a sustainable source of financing or struggle to make customers pay up.
+Such loans often work for companies that have yet to establish a sustainable source of financing or struggle to make customers pay up.

 Unfortunately, these loans are often very costly, as they usually have extremely high interest rates, which can end up being a lot more trouble than it was initially worth.
 The biggest problem with this kind of financing is that you don’t control your own cash flow - instead, it depends mostly on your customers’ financial strength.